ds-wizard/ds-km/README.md

 ## License

-This project is licensed under the Apache License v2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache License v2.0 - see the [LICENSE](LICENSE) file for more details.